-The Corporation believes in the importance of open and constructive dialogue with shareholders.
-To facilitate such engagement between annual meetings, the Corporation supports a process for shareholders to directly contact the directors, including the Chair of the Board.
+The Corporation supports a process for shareholders to directly contact the independent directors, including the Chair of the Board.
 Individual queries, comments or suggestions can be made verbally or by mail to the Chair of the Board of the Corporation, 200 King Street West, Suite 600, Toronto, Ontario M5H 3T4.